dotnet-ad/Orkester/README.md

 ## About

-Feel free to add an issue or pull request if you have any idea or bug.
+Feel free to add an issue or pull request if you have any idea or found a bug.

 ### License